 Hello

-Rafiah Maxie-Cole (she/her) is a Mother, Advocate, Licensed Clinical Social Worker for the Department of Veteran Affairs and the Founder of Soul Survivors of Chicago.
+Rafiah Maxie-Cole (she/her) is a mother, licensed clinical social worker, and the visionary founder of Soul Survivors of Chicago.

 HER WORK HAS BEEN FEATURED BY: